UK Independence Party: Nationalism and British unionism

 UKIP has always had the politics of national identity at its core.
 The party is nationalist, and its "basic claim—that the highest priority for the British polity is to assure that it is fully governed by the national state—is a nationalist one."
-The party describes its position as being that of civic nationalism, and in its manifesto explicitly rejects ethnic nationalism by encouraging support from Britons of all ethnicities and religions.
+The party in the 2010s described its position as being that of civic nationalism, and in its 2014 manifesto explicitly rejected ethnic nationalism by encouraging support from Britons of all ethnicities and religions.
 Rejecting claims that it is racist, both Sked and later Farage described UKIP as a "non-racist, non-sectarian party".

 In UKIP's literature, the party has placed an emphasis on "restoring Britishness" and counteracting what it sees as a "serious existential crisis" exhibited by the "Islamification" of Britain, the "pseudo-nationalisms" of Wales, Scotland, and Ireland, and the multicultural and supranational policies promoted by "the cultural left", describing its own stance as being "unashamedly unicultural".
 It has been suggested that this attitude compromises the party's claim that its form of British nationalism is civic and inclusive.

 UKIP considers itself to be a British unionist party, although its support base is centred largely in England.
-Farage has characterised his party's growth as "a very English rebellion", and has described UKIP as "unashamedly patriotic, proud to be who we are as a nation".
+Farage characterised his party's growth as "a very English rebellion", and has described UKIP as "unashamedly patriotic, proud to be who we are as a nation".
 The political scientist Richard Hayton argued that UKIP's British unionism reflects "Anglo-Britishness", a perspective that blurs the distinction between Britain and England.
 With Mycock, Hayton argued that in conflating Englishness with Britishness, UKIP exhibited an "inherent Anglocentrism" that negates the distinct culture of the Scottish, Welsh, and Northern Irish peoples of the United Kingdom.
 Hayton suggests that UKIP tap into "a vein of nostalgic cultural nationalism" within England, and it has been noted that UKIP's discourse frames the image of Englishness in a nostalgic manner, harking back to the years before the collapse of the British Empire.

 UKIP has emphasised the need to correct what it perceives as the United Kingdom's imbalance against England resulting from the "West Lothian question" and the Barnett formula.
 The party has mobilised English nationalist sentiment brought on by English concerns following the devolution within the UK and the rise of Welsh and Scottish nationalisms.
 The party initially opposed federalism in the UK, criticising the establishment of the Welsh Assembly and Scottish Parliament.
 However, in September 2011 Farage and the NEC announced their support for the establishment of an English Parliament to accompany the other devolved governments.
 In its 2015 manifesto, it promised to make St. George's Day and St. David's Day bank holidays in England and Wales, respectively.
 Similarly, UKIP's 2017 manifesto pledged to declare 23 June British Independence Day and observe it annually as a national holiday.